slowjams/CLR-via-C-/5-Basic Types.md

 4- The `==` and `!=` doesn't exist in the the source code https://referencesource.microsoft.com/#mscorlib/system/object.cs, that's why I comment them out.
 They are purely supported by the compiler, so their implemention details is hard coded.
 Note that `==` and `!=` in `Object` checks references, they don't call `Object`'s  instance `Equals` method for polymorphic (they probably do call `ReferenceEquals` internally but it is just an implemention details), so they are not polymorphic and don't call anything polymorphic by default and you can't override them in your derived type (all types implicitly inherits from `Object`), but you can overload them as `String` does.

 For `System.ValueType` (the base class of all value types), it overrides Object's Equals method.
-Internally, ValueType’s Equals is implemented this way:
+Internally, ValueType's Equals is implemented this way:

 1. If the obj argument is null, return false.

 2. If the this and obj arguments refer to objects of different types, return false.

-3. For each instance field defined by the type, compare the value in the this object with the value in the obj object by calling the field’s Equals method.
+3. For each instance field defined by the type, compare the value in the this object with the value in the obj object by calling the field's Equals method.
 If any fields are not equal, return false.

 4. Return true.
 Object's Equals method is not called by ValueType’s Equals method.

-Internally, ValueType’s Equals method uses reflection (covered in Chapter 23, "Assembly Loading and Reflection") to accomplish step 3.
-Because the CLR’s reflection mechanism is slow, when defining your own value type, you should override Equals and provide your own implementation to improve the performance of value equality comparisons that use instances of your type.
+Internally, ValueType's Equals method uses reflection (covered in Chapter 23, "Assembly Loading and Reflection") to accomplish step 3.
+Because the CLR's reflection mechanism is slow, when defining your own value type, you should override Equals and provide your own implementation to improve the performance of value equality comparisons that use instances of your type.
 Of course, in your own implementation, do not call base.Equals.

-When overriding the Equals method, there are a couple more things that you’ll probably want to do:
+When overriding the Equals method, there are a couple more things that you'll probably want to do:

 0. Override the `GetHashCode` method as it will be needed when using Dictionary to hash key object

-1. Have the type implement the `System.IEquatable<T>.Equals` method, the type's virtul `bool Equals(Object obj)` will call this type-safe method internally.
+1. Have the type implement the `System.IEquatable<T>.Equals` method, the type's virtul `bool Equals(Object obj)` should call this type-safe method internally.

 2. Overload the == and != operator methods